 He has been Chair of the New York State Commission on Government Integrity, where he worked tirelessly in the wake of the corruption scandals of the mid-1980s to make government worthy of the people's trust, to make it worthy of our trust.
 He has been President of the Association of the Bar of the City of New York.
 He has been Chair of the Professionalism Committee of the ABA Section on Legal Education and Admission to the Bar.
 He has resolved countless labor disputes.
 Within the past month, he was named by Chief Judge Judith Kaye of the New York Court of Appeals to head a commission studying the judicial selection process.
 And then, a few days later, he was named by the City of New York and the Legal Aid Society to a three-member panel charged with working to resolve the crisis of homelessness in the City, a panel that would not have existed but for his work to broker the agreement.

 Again and again, when there is an intractable problem, people who fundamentally disagree agree about one thing: they agree that they can trust John Feerick.

 That's a roster of achievement that would be enough for several lives.
 Far more important for John, it is a body of good works that would be enough for several lives.

 Scholarly Commons Citation

 Treanor, William Michael, "Introduction: Integrity in the Law: In Honor of John D. Feerick Symposium" (2003).
 Georgetown Law Faculty Publications and Other Works.
-Paper 468.
+468.